JesusFilm/core/apps/docs/docs/05-team/06-making-a-career/02-titles-for-designers.md

 - Can run point on small batch projects, taking them from concept to shipping as the sole designer (alongside a engineer).
 - Can occasionally run point on large batch projects, sometimes with assistance.
 - Usually at least 5-8 years of experience being a professional designer.
-- WEB: Fully capable of writing modern HTML/CSS and basic proficiency in Javascript.
-- MOBILE: Can create detailed interactive prototypes demonstrating flows, interactions, and animations.

 ## Lead Designer